Great to have you here 🙂

 - If you live in a warm climate, you’ll probably want to stick with cotton or cotton-blend yarns.
 These are the best summer sock yarn.

 - Pure synthetics will not provide as much long-lasting warmth.
 This type of yarn holds moisture directly against your feet, making them feel cold and clammy with wear.
-There is no best acrylic sock yarn because this type of yarn makes your feet sweat.
+There is no best acrylic sock yarn because this type of thread makes your feet sweat.

 What Is The Best Sock Yarn For Knitting Socks?